Estimates on the domain of validity for Lyapunov-Schmidt reduction: Introduction

 Lyapunov-Schmidt reduction is distinguished from centre manifold reduction by its topological viewpoint focused on studying properties of parameterised curves of equilibria.
 The end result of performing Lyapunov-Schmidt reduction is a low-dimensional parameterised algebraic system of equations whose zeros are in one-to-one correspondence with equilibria of the original dynamical system near its bifurcation.
 This allows for local bifurcation analysis without the need to derive explicit approximations of a nonlinear manifold, for which tools from singularity theory can be utilised \cite{Golubitsky1985}.

 A notable limitation of Lyapunov-Schmidt reduction is the local nature of its results, which hold on arbitrarily small neighbourhoods of a system's bifurcation point.
 This limitation can be traced to a key step in the reduction procedure being an application of the Implicit Function Theorem (ImFT), whose conclusions are local.
 Locality is often not an issue when one's goal is to simply classify the nature of a bifurcation.
-However, for many engineering applications it is also important to establish explicit bounds of validity for the analysis, for example in order to quantify robustness of the established features to parameter uncertainty and state perturbation.
-To the authors' best knowledge, such bounds have not been formally established in existing literature.
-In this paper we address this gap and derive estimates for the bounds of validity of Lyapunov-Schmidt reduction, drawing on recent advances in estimating and applying bounds for the domain of validity for the ImFT \cite{jindal2023imft,jindal2023fdbklin}.
+However, for many engineering applications it is also important to establish explicit bounds of validity for the analysis, for example in order to quantify robustness of the established features to parameter uncertainty. {While validity bounds have been explored in the case of centre manifold reduction \cite{roberts2018backwards}, analogous bounds for Lyapunov-Schmidt reduction have not been established to the authors' best knowledge.
+In this paper we derive validity bound estimates for Lyapunov-Schmidt reduction, leveraging} recent advances in estimating the domain of validity for the ImFT \cite{jindal2023imft,jindal2023fdbklin}.

 The primary contributions of the presented work are 1) a derivation of bounds of validity for the Lyapunov-Schmidt reduction procedure for finite-dimensional systems of nonlinear algebraic equations, and 2) detailed computation of these bounds for a low-dimensional illustrative example.